PFI – Partners for Impact

 Many organisations working in global public policy and international development have a mandate and mission to achieve impact (defined e.g. as lives saved, poverty eradicated, development potential of populations improved, sustainable economic growth managed).
 Most organisations, however, fail to deliver this impact because their expertise is too narrow, their capacity or funding too small, their ability to implement is limited, and their focus is increasingly internal as they grow.
 This undermines the credibility of organisations, but also of donors and fundraisers.

 Strategic partnerships built around achieving intended impact can expand expertise and learning, resources and implementation capacity, and help reap significant efficiencies and keep a focus on external impact.

 What services does PFI provide?

-PFI brings together best practices and expertise relevant to international development organisations on:
+PFI brings together best practices and expertise relevant to global public policy and international development organisations on:

 - What different types of partnerships are possible, and what opportunities and costs are involved in each type.